Winter Palace of Peter I

 Alexander Pushkin, Russia’s national poet, had his last home here on one of the prettiest curves of the Moyka River.
 He only lived here...

 The monumental Dvortsovaya ploshchad is one of the most impressive and historic spaces in the city.
 Stand well back to admire the...

 This intimate neoclassical theatre, designed by Giacomo Quarenghi and once the private theatre of the imperial family, stands on the...

 Perfectly placed for eating near to the Hermitage, this country-cottage-style restaurant has a very appealing menu of traditional...

 Winter Palace of Peter I information

-Opened as a part of the Hermitage in 1992, this palace on the Neva was the principal residence of Peter the Great, and he died here in 1725.
-When Giacomo Quarenghi built the Hermitage Theatre on this site between 1783 and 1789, he preserved parts of the palace and grounds.
-Between 1976 and 1986, excavations beneath the theatre stage uncovered a large fragment of the former state courtyard, as well as several suites of palace apartments.
-Today, the courtyard is used to display Peter’s official carriage and sledge.
-Some of the chamber rooms have been restored to their appearance during Peter’s era, complete with Dutch tiles and parquet floors, and are used to exhibit some of Peter’s personal items from the Hermitage collection.
-The admission price includes a useful audio guide in the language of your choice.
+Excavations beneath the Hermitage Theatre in the late 1970s revealed remains of the principal residence of Peter the Great, including a large fragment of the former state courtyard, as well as several suites of palace apartments.
+Some rooms have been restored to their appearance during Peter’s era, complete with Dutch tiles and parquet floors, and are used to exhibit some of Peter’s personal items from the Hermitage collection.